Chamath777/pro2-group2/README.md

 # Merchant Game

-The Merchant Game is a medieval fantasy themed trading game where players can travel around a world map via icons on a map image and buy ad sell goods/commodities at different locations on the map.
+The Merchant Game is a medieval themed trading game where players can travel around a world map via icons on a map image to buy and sell goods/commodities at different locations on the map.

 ![Preview Image](./public/images/screenshot.png?raw=true "Preview Image")